humbertodias/java-dropbox-client-demo/README.md

-# DropBox Java Client
+# DropBox Java Client V2

-Demo application showing how to use dropbox API in java.
+Demo application showing how to use dropbox API in Java.

 ### Generate